tekknolagi/tekknolagi.github.com/_posts/2025-02-03-scrapscript-ir.md

 Then we have a new control instruction, `Jump`, that represents continuing the flow of execution at another block.
 In this case, `bb2`.

+`bb2` checks if `v1` is equal to the integer 1 and returns a native boolean (not a Scrapscript object).
+This gets fed into our third control instruction so far, `CondBranch`.

+`CondBranch` takes a condition and two basic blocks.
+If the condition is true, it passes control the first one.
+If it's false, to the second.
+This gives us the ability to support conditionals in the source language.

+In the true case, if the argument is 1, we add up 2 and 3 using the `IntAdd` instruction.
+Otherwise, in `bb1`, we encounter our last control instruction:
+`MatchFail`.
+This aborts the program.

 ## Some optimization passes

 ## Design decisions: what's up with SSA?